Danielkaas94/sql-collection/README.md

 <hr>

-### Q: What do you think about the database movice?
+### Q: What do you think about the database movie?
 ### A: I can't wait for the SQL!